DPhil Thesis Title: Amplifying the Globe: A Digital Ethnography of International Baccalaureate Teacher Training in

 Previous Education & Research

-I most recently attained a Master of Research (M.Res.) degree in Anthropology at University College London (UCL), and prior to that, a Master of Arts (M.A.) degree in Japanese Studies at the School of Oriental and African Studies (SOAS), both with distinction.
-Recent research includes a socio-cognitive anthropological examination over the identity construction, maintenance, and negotiation of certain racialized & culturalized social minority populations in Japan.
+I completed a Master of Research (M.Res.) degree in Anthropology at University College London (UCL) in 2019 and a Master of Arts (M.A.) degree in Japanese Studies at the School of Oriental and African Studies (SOAS) in 2018, both with distinction.
+MRes research concerned a socio-cognitive study over the construction, maintenance, and negotiation of certain racialized and / or culturalized social minority populations in Japanese societies.

-Concurrent to my present research endeavours, I am an Anthropological Analyst for Contemplative Spaces, a consultancy focused on designing and delivering a range of leadership development initiatives for individuals, groups, and organizational bodies.
-Past careers include work as a freelance performance psychology coach for racing drivers across several motor-sporting disciplines in both the UK and Japan, and as a teaching assistant and counselor at a UK-based IB international school.
-Future career plans include further anthropological research and establishing my own consultancy services dedicated to various inclusion-based development initiatives.
+I am currently a part-time Analyst for Contemplative Spaces, a consultancy focused on designing and delivering leadership development initiatives for individuals, groups, and organizational bodies.
+Past careers include work as a freelance performance psychologist for racing drivers across several motor-sporting disciplines in both the UK and Japan, and as a teaching assistant and counselor at a UK-based IB international school.
+Future career plans include postdoctoral research and establishing consultancy services dedicated to improving various aspects of human cohesion.

 Supervisors: Roger Goodman & David Mills